sjsrey/ors/ors.md

 analysis models has been available through the spdep and related packages in the R environment.
 Finally, PySAL is an open source library for exploratory spatial data analysis and spatial econometrics for the Python language.
 The key aspect of these libraries is that they provide detailed APIs for their components which allows end users to combine these components in flexible ways

-open science piece on challenges of urban systems

-integration of multi scalar processes - regional grown and intra-urban spatial structure.

-OGC, City GML, Water ML, open modeling initiative (all hands meeting)

-Urban-sim

-ogc standards and interoperability

-micro-macro integration

-coupled systems

-Concerns about scientific software [@Joppa17052013; @Yalta:2010xq].

 ## Open Collaboration: Release Early and Release Often
 Recall that the problems with publication pressures leading to dubious,